Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 ### Modifying array element

 An array is mutable(modifiable).
-Once an array is created we can modify the contents or the array elements.
+Once an array is created, we can modify the contents of the array elements.

 ```js
 const numbers = [1, 2, 3, 4, 5]